NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   **No**

-Only for the Political category, which is unavailable.
+Impressions are only available for political ads.
+Some intervals are greater than specified by the question.

 **OC33: Does the platform provide granular investment ranges for ad spending?**